All Products

 • In the Configuration Information section, you can view the maximum internal bandwidth of the instance.
 If the instance is a cluster or read/write splitting instance, the bandwidth is the sum of the bandwidths that are allocated to all data nodes within the instance.

 • During off-peak hours, you can reduce the bandwidth to save resources and reduce costs.
-For more information about how to view the traffic usage of an instance, see View performance monitoring data.
+For information about how to view the traffic usage of an instance, see View monitoring data.

-3. In the panel that appears, specify the amount of the extra bandwidth that you want to purchase and click OK.
+3. In the panel that appears on the right, select the extra bandwidth that you want to purchase for the data node and click OK.

 Description

 The extra bandwidth that you want to purchase.
 The bandwidth of an instance can be increased up to six times the maximum bandwidth available for the instance type.
-For more information about the maximum bandwidths available for various instance types, see Overview.
-The extra bandwidth that you can select varies based on the instance type.
+For information about the maximum bandwidth available for each instance type, see Instance specifications.
+The maximum extra bandwidth that you can select varies based on the instance type.

 • If the instance is a standard instance, adjust the bandwidth of the instance.